AlexanderLapygin/dags/CONTRIBUTING.md

 ## License

-By contributing your code to the DAGs GitHub repository, you agree to license your contribution under the MIT license.
+By contributing your code to the `dags` GitHub repository, you agree to license your contribution under the MIT license.